DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/dataPrepareSettings/sortingMethod.md

 ---
 When this option is set to **true**, the series points are drawn in order of increasing argument.
 Otherwise, the order of drawing the series points is the same as the order of objects in the data source.

 [note]We recommend setting this option to **false** if objects in the data source are already sorted properly.
-This will improve widget performance.
+This will improve UI component performance.

 Alternatively, you can specify the drawing order using a comparison function.
 It accepts two data source objects and should return the value on which the order will depend.
 For example, assume that *A* and *B* objects represent two series points.
 If the function returns a value less than 0, point *A* will be drawn _before_ point *B*.
 If the function returns a value greater than 0, point *A* will be drawn _after_ point *B*.
 If the function returns 0, the drawing order of *A* and *B* remains unchanged.